 Explain, as the case may be, how significant shareholders are represented.
 Specifically, state those directors who have been appointed to represent significant shareholders, those whose appointments were proposed by significant shareholders, or are related to significant shareholders and/or companies in their group, specifying the nature of such ties.
-In particular, mention the existence, identity and post of members of the board, or representatives of directors, of the listed company who are in turn members of the board or their representatives in companies that hold significant shareholdings in the listed company or in group companies of these significant shareholders:
+In particular, mention the existence, identity and post of members of the board, or representatives of directors, of the listed Company who are in turn members of the board or their representatives in companies that hold significant shareholdings in the listed Company or in group companies of these significant shareholders:

-Name of related director or representative Name of related significant shareholder Name of the group company of the significant shareholder Description of relationship/post Mr JOSÉ MANUEL VARGAS GÓMEZ PISCINE LUXEMBOURG HOLDINGS 1, S.A.R.L.
-RHÔNE CAPITAL LLC José Manuel Vargas Gómez is General Director of Rhône Group Mr BERNARDO CORBERA SERRA EDREM, S.L.
+Name of related director or representative Name of related significant shareholder Name of the group Company of the significant shareholder Description of relationship/post Mr JOSÉ MANUEL VARGAS GÓMEZ PISCINE LUXEMBOURG HOLDINGS 1, S.A.R.L.
+RHÔNE CAPITAL LLC José Manuel Vargas Gómez is General Director of Rhône Group Mr MANUEL PUIG ROCHA G3T, S.L.
+G3T, S.L.
+Manuel Puig Rocha was appointed at the proposal of the shareholder G3T, S.L. (together with Schwarzsee, 2018, S.L.) through a shareholders' agreement between the two companies dated 5th May 2023.
+Mr MANUEL PUIG ROCHA SCHWARZSEE 2018, S.L.
+MAVEOR, S.L.
+Manuel Puig Rocha is Sole Director of Maveor, S.L.
+Mr BERNARDO CORBERA SERRA EDREM, S.L.
 EDREM, S.L.
 Bernardo Corbera Serra is CEO of Edrem, S.L.
-Mr OSCAR SERRA DUFFO BOYSER, S.L.
+Mr ÓSCAR SERRA DUFFO BOYSER, S.L.
 BOYSER, S.L. Óscar Serra Duffo is chairman of the Board of Directors of Boyser, S.L.
 Mr ELOY PLANES CORTS DISPUR, S.L.
 DISPUR, S.L.
 Eloy Planes Corts is a director of Dispur, S.L.
-Mr BERNAT GARRIGOS CASTRO PIUMOC INVERSIONS, S.L.U.
+Mr BERNAT GARRIGÓS CASTRO PIUMOC INVERSIONS, S.L.U.
 ANIOL, S.L.
 Bernat Garrigós Castro is CEO of Aniol, S.L.
 Mr BRUCE WALKER BROOKS PISCINE LUXEMBOURG HOLDINGS 1, S.A.R.L.
 RHÔNE CAPITAL LLC The appointment of Bruce Walker Brooks as a director was proposed by Rhône Group Mr MICHAEL STEVEN LANGMAN PISCINE LUXEMBOURG HOLDINGS 1, S.A.R.L.
-RHÔNE CAPITAL LLC Michael Steven Langman is General Director of Rhône Group Mr MANUEL PUIG ROCHA SCHWARZSEE 2018, S.L.
-MAVEOR, S.L.
-Manuel Puig Rocha is Sole Director of Maveor, S.L.
-Mr MANUEL PUIG ROCHA G3T, S.L.
-G3T, S.L.
-Manuel Puig Rocha has been appointed at the proposal of the shareholder G3T, S.L. (together with Schwarzsee, 2018, S.L.) through a shareholders' agreement between the two companies dated 5th May 2023.
+RHÔNE CAPITAL LLC Michael Steven Langman is General Director of Rhône Group

 A.7.
-State whether the company has been notified of any shareholders' agreements affecting the company pursuant to the provisions of articles 530 and 531 of the Companies Act (Ley de Sociedades de Capital).
+State whether the Company has been notified of any shareholders' agreements affecting the Company pursuant to the provisions of articles 530 and 531 of the Companies Act (Ley de Sociedades de Capital).
 If so, briefly describe these agreements and list the shareholders bound by them: